STOP Violence Against Women Act (VAWA) Program (Missouri)

 Deadline Details

-Applications were to be submitted by September 15, 2021.
+Applications are to be submitted by September 15, 2023.
 A similar deadline is anticipated biannually.

 Award Details

-The FY 2022 allocation to the state of Missouri was $2,847,418.
 Grants are awarded directly to the State.
 Funds are then competitively awarded to local Missouri agencies.
 Individual award amounts vary.
 Cost sharing/matching of 25% is required.
-Project periods will extend 12 months, staying January 1, 2022.
+Project periods will extend 12 months, starting January 1, 2024.

 Related Webcasts Use the links below to view the recorded playback of these webcasts